24900524/SignLink/README.md

 Everything above — video, landmarks, both classifiers, the OpenCV pipeline, and speech — runs entirely on-device in the browser; no camera frame or gesture data is ever sent to a server.

-## Next upgrade for the real project

-For a stronger hackathon version, collect/obtain a validated dataset for your target sign language, extract MediaPipe hand landmarks, train a classifier (for example Random Forest, SVM or a small neural network) instead of the geometric heuristics used here, then export the model for browser inference.
-Add temporal sequence recognition for signs that depend on movement rather than a single hand pose, and give the sentence builder real grammar (word order, tense) instead of a fixed lookup table of two-word phrases.

 Official MediaPipe web documentation: https://developers.google.com/edge/mediapipe/solutions/vision/gesture_recognizer/web_js